jbbjarnason/maul-replica/README.md

 # vue-proj

-Please also note that I cannot be held responsible for any misuse of this website.
+Please note that I cannot be held responsible for any misuse of this website.

 ## Project setup
 ```